matchVote/Mrs-Silence-Dogood/README.md

 * setup.py

 ### TODO
-* Exception that crashes the process still leaves container running, so it won't restart in ECS
 * Increase test coverage
 * URLFilterTest -- random test fails on the small chance of getting the same sets --randomly-seed=1509673345